AqwamCreates/DataPredict/docs/API/Models/AgglomerativeHierarchical.md

 * distanceFunction: The function that the model will use to train.
 Available options are “Euclidean” and “Manhattan“.

 * linkageFunction: The function to determine how clusters are merged together.
 Available options are "Minimum", "Maximum", "GroupAverage" and "Ward".

-* highestCost: The maximum cost where the training will stop when it is higher than this value.

-* lowestCost: The minimum cost where the training will stop when it is lower than this value.

-* targetCost: The cost at which the model stops training.

-* stopWhenModelParametersDoesNotChange: Stop the training if the model parameters does not change from the previous iteration.

 #### Returns: